daviseares/daviseares/README.md

 **daviseares/daviseares** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-I currently work at [@platformbuilders](https://platformbuilders.io/) 💛 🖤  with React and React Native.
+I currently work at [@platformbuilders](https://platformbuilders.io/) 💛 🖤 &nbsp; with React and React Native.

 📫 &nbsp;How to reach me: davi.bseares@gmail.com